 Wavedancer also sail to Low Isles in comfort and style for full-day excursions aboard a luxury 30-metre catamaran.
 If you want to up the ante and get there so quick you don’t have time to get seasick, you can jump aboard Reef Sprinter which whisks you there in just 15 minutes and gives you more than two hours to snorkel the reef and return to Port Douglas in just a few hours.

 Undoubtedly one of the most unique ways to visit Low Isles is to unleash your inner pirate and set sail aboard the Chinese junk Shaolin.
-What this beautiful old girl lacks in speed or finesse she more than makes up for with character.
+What this beautiful old girl lacks in speed she more than makes up for with character.
 The iconic local family-owned hand-crafted masterpiece was built in Hong Kong almost 50 years ago and has a history as colourful as the tropical fish you will find on your snorkel tour where getting there is half the fun.

 If you’d prefer to explore Low Isles under your own steam and at your own pace then Indigo Port Douglas is a fabulous sailing private charter that operates with a maximum of 12 passengers.
 Enjoy morning tea with friends or family in the blue lagoon before snorkeling to the beach to join your guide for an informative and leisurely stroll around the island.
 After a delicious prepared lunch aboard the luxurious catamaran you can dive back in for a snorkel session with the turtles before cruising back to Port Douglas with a cold BYO beverage of your choice.